throuz/sol_job_program/README.md

-# Sol Job Program
+# Solva

-Solana program for Sol Job.
+Solana program for Solva.
+Solva links clients with skilled experts transparently and securely.

 ## Usage